quantumlib/qsim/docs/choose_hw.md

 *   Runtime estimates for small circuits:
     *   For circuits that contain fewer than 20 qubits, the qsimcirq translation layer performance overhead tends to dominate the runtime estimate.
-In addition to this, qsim is not optimized for small circuits
+In addition to this, qsim is not optimized for small circuits.
     *   The total small circuits runtime overhead for an N qubit circuit depends on the circuit depth and on N. The overhead can be large enough to conceal the  $ 2^N $ growth in runtime.